Jesus Christ Superstar (film): Critical response

 On Rotten Tomatoes, the film has an approval rating of 50% based on 30 reviews, with an average rating of 6/10.
 The website's critics consensus reads: "Jesus Christ Superstar has too much spunk to fall into sacrilege, but miscasting and tonal monotony halts this musical's groove."
 On Metacritic, the film has a weighted average score of 64 out of 100 based on 7 critics, indicating "generally favorable" reviews.

 Roger Ebert gave the film three stars out of four, calling it "a bright and sometimes breathtaking retelling" of the source material.
 He praised it as an improved version of the "commercial shlock" of the source material, "being light instead of turgid" and "outward-looking instead of narcissistic".
 He applauded the portrayal of Jesus as "human, strong and reachable", only achieved elsewhere by The Gospel According to St. Matthew (1964) and The Last Temptation of Christ (1988).

 Conversely, Howard Thompson of The New York Times wrote, "Broadway and Israel meet head on and disastrously in the movie version of the rock opera Jesus Christ Superstar, produced in the Biblical locale.
 The mod-pop glitter, the musical frenzy and the neon tubing of this super-hot stage bonanza encasing the Greatest Story are now painfully magnified, laid bare and ultimately patched beneath the blue, majestic Israeli sky, as if by a natural judgment."
 Arthur D. Murphy of Variety wrote that the film "in a paradoxical way is both very good and very disappointing at the same time.
-The abstract film concept ... veers from elegantly simple through forced metaphor to outright synthetic in dramatic impact."
+The abstract film concept... veers from elegantly simple through forced metaphor to outright synthetic in dramatic impact."
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and called the music "more than fine," but found the character of Jesus "so confused, so shapeless, the film cannot succeed in any meaningful way."
-Siskel also agreed with the accusations of the film being anti-Semitic.
+Siskel also agreed with the accusations of the film being antisemitic.
 Charles Champlin of the Los Angeles Times wrote, "The faults are relative, the costs of an admirable seeking after excellence, and the many strong scenes, visually and dramatically, in 'Superstar' have remarkable impact: the chaos of the temple, the clawing lepers, the rubrics of the crucifixion itself."
 Gary Arnold of The Washington Post panned the film as "a work of kitsch" that "does nothing for Christianity except to commercialize it."